-Nuts are, perhaps, your best snack solution, providing whopping amounts of protein energy, fiber, and nutritious vegetable fats that support circulation and cannot easily be overdone.
+According to Observer’s research, nuts are, perhaps, your best snack solution, providing whopping amounts of protein energy, fiber, and nutritious vegetable fats that support circulation and cannot easily be overdone.
 The more fiber you ingest, the fuller you will feel and fiber works like a sponge through the digestive tract, absorbing and sweeping away copious amounts of fat and free-radicals.

 It also slows the digestion of carbohydrates and, according to author/nutritionist Brenda Watson, negates approximately seven calories for every gram consumed (2).
 In addition to the high quantities of caffeine found in coffee and many teas (to be avoided by women who are pregnant!)

 which stimulate mind and body to get you moving, they also contain high amounts of antioxidants such as EGCG, found in green tea, which enhances metabolism and suppresses appetite.
 The difficulty here is proper brewing but if attention to detail is not your forte, consider taking a green tea supplement available at any department, drug or vitamin store.

 Should you insist on trying your hand at junk food dieting, however, here are some simple tips:

 * Enjoy snacks that are “fat-free” (including dressing dips for those flavorless vegetables!) not merely “reduced-calorie.”
 Remember, it’s not the calories, it’s the type of calories.